-Professional grade, heavy-duty, and durable.
-2 speed settings for heavier coats and general grooming.
+Professional-grade, heavy-duty, and durable.
+Two speed settings for heavier coats and general grooming.
 Detachable blade is easy to clean and provides versatility.
 Quiet operation won't alarm pets.

 Somewhat heavy; may be bulky for smaller hands.
 Additional attachments sold separately and may be tricky to change at first.

 Runs extremely quietly.
 Up to 45 minutes of use per charge.
 Swappable trimmer blades.
 Works well cordless or plugged in.
 Excellent value.
 Includes cleaning brush and blade oil.

 A replacement battery option would have been appreciated.